Murrumba Downs railway station

-Murrumba Downs railway station is located on the Redcliffe Peninsula railway line in Queensland, Australia.
-It serves the suburb of Murrumba Downs in the City of Moreton Bay opening on 4 October 2016.
+Murrumba Downs is a railway station operated by Queensland Rail on the Redcliffe Peninsula line.
+It opened in 2016 and serves the Moreton Bay suburb of Murrumba Downs.
+It is a ground level station, featuring two side platforms.

 Services

 Murrumba Downs is served by trains operating from Kippa-Ring to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.